sekai-soft/nitter/README.md

 * Fix video playback via Nitter proxying
 * Fix photo rail section on profile page
 * Add optional Sentry error reporting
-* Rate-limit retrier baked-in: Optionally start a coprocess that gathers all requests that had been rate-limited and retry them later.
+* (TBD) Rate-limit retrier baked-in: Optionally start a coprocess that gathers all requests that had been rate-limited and retry them later.
 This ensures that those rate-limited requests will be cached by the next time the same requests come in, e.g. from a RSS reader.
 * Unified Docker image for x86_64 and arm64

 ## Usage